Oscarl214/Email-Campaign/README.md

 A html coded email dedicated for the marketing of my app CrowdQuery.
 Personal project to touch up on my HTML and CSS while also taking a dip into email developing.

 Currently the email works on most email clients.
-Still working on a workaround for the gmail app client as soon in the images.
+Still working on a workaround for the gmail app client as shown in the images.

 ## Business Case